 Q. Does an SSST protect against existing creditors?

 A. No. The statute specifically states that a person may not establish an SSST with the intent to hinder, delay or defraud known creditors.
 However, the statute also states that known creditors only have a two-year window within which to challenge any transfer of property into an SSST.
 Thus, each transfer of property to the SSST appears to be within a statutory safe harbor after the two-year anniversary of the transfer.

 Q. Can I retain control of my assets with an SSST?

 A. The use of an SSST typically involves forming a board of trustees.
 You may serve as one of the trustees.
 The powers you may hold as trustee include the ability to control the manner in which the assets of the trust are invested.
-You may also have a veto power over the distribution of any assets of the trust to any of the other beneficiaries.
+You may also have veto power over the distribution of any assets of the trust to other beneficiaries.

 Q. I already have a revocable living trust.
 Doesn’t that protect my assets?

-A. NO. This is one of the most widespread misconceptions about revocable living trusts.
-While your revocable living trust may contain a spendthrift provision, it will only apply to protect the other beneficiaries of the trust.
-A spendthrift trust must comply with NRS Chapter 166 in order for the settlor of the trust to benefit from a spendthrift provision.
+A. No. This is one of the most widespread misconceptions about revocable living trusts.
+While your revocable living trust may contain a spendthrift provision, it will apply only to protect the other beneficiaries of the trust.
+A spendthrift trust must comply with NRS Chapter 166 for the settlor of the trust to benefit from a spendthrift provision.

 Q. What are the disadvantages to using an SSST?

 For experienced handling of an advanced estate planning matter, contact our Las Vegas trusts attorney.
 We serve clients throughout southern Nevada who require legal advice regarding wills, probate, irrevocable life insurance trusts (ILITs), qualified personal residence trusts (QPRTs) and FLIPs.